Skip to content

 Career overview

-After completing his BEd at the University of Greenwich, Dr Clapham began teaching science, mathematics and physical education in schools in inner city London (East Ham and North Westminster) and in Nottingham.
-After being awarded an MA in research methods and his PhD from the University of Nottingham, Andrew has led Education Studies, Master’s Degree in Education and PhD cohorts and has worked across various Initial Teacher Education routes.
+After completing his BEd at Thames Polytechnic, Dr Clapham began teaching science, mathematics and physical education in schools in East Ham and North Westminster in London, and after moving to Nottingham, at Djanogly City Academy.
+After being awarded an MA in research methods and his PhD from the University of Nottingham Andrew has undertaken a wide variety of roles including teacher educator; research centre Director; ethics committee Chair.

 Research areas